One of the more difficult issues a family business may need to contend with is managing the transition of the business to the next generation.

 Succession planning takes time and can be very emotional for family members both in and outside the business, but avoiding it only leads to larger problems down the track.

 Establishing a clear plan as early as possible assists in long-term decision making for the business and lessens the risk of disputes or disappointment.

 The succession plan needs to put timings or expectations around when and how you plan to retire and deal with issues such as who is most suited to running the business when you retire, and what that means for other members of the family.

 Getting all family members involved in the planning process creates a feeling of inclusion, responsibility and ownership, but can require outside assistance to ensure objectivity and control emotion.

 One of the most common reasons for disputes arising is because siblings feel there has been inequality and misunderstanding in the process.

 Careful consideration is required to ensure the allocation of assets is fair and equitable.
 If the business operation is going to be shared, it’s vital that families establish a decision-making hierarchy, well understood roles and responsibilities and there is clear and regular communication.
 This will address any differences in age, experience and mindset.

 Another important consideration is ensuring the succession plan makes financial sense, both for those exiting the business and those continuing.

 Can you afford to hand over the business?
 Can the operation support more than one family, and if not, how will you ensure fairness for multiple siblings?

-The structure of the business and financial implications such as who owns assets and the impact of capital gains tax or transfer costs also needs close attention.
+The structure of the business and financial implications such as who owns assets and the impact of transfer costs also needs close attention.